 The Commission will work throughout the plan review and update process to inform units of government and the general public about plan development, and will work to obtain input on land use and transportation system needs and problems, and land use and transportation system alternatives.
 Land use and transportation system plans-alternative, preliminary, and final recommended plans-will attempt to incorporate the input received from elected officials and the general public.

 The following are means that will be used by the Commission to inform interested persons and groups about the progress of the plan review and update and the issues under consideration, and to encourage the sharing of comments and perspectives.

 - A website-www.sewrpc.org/regionalplans-has been established as a source of comprehensive information regarding the review and update of the regional land use and transportation system plans.
 The website includes notifications of upcoming meetings, summary information on work progress, and an opportunity to submit comments.
-Draft plan materials and Advisory Committee agendas, minutes, and materials will be posted as they become available - A series of four newsletters-this being the first-will be produced and distributed, including at public meetings and on the website noted above. - Public meetings will be held through-out the Region starting with those announced on the front page of this newsletter.
-Three series of meetings will be held: the first series at the initiation of the review and update of the plans; the second series will be held during the development of the regional land use plan and the initiation of consideration of alternative transportation system plans; and the third series will be held following the evaluation of alternative transportation plans. - The Advisory Committees on Regional Land Use Planning and Regional Transportation Planning will meet throughout the review and update of the regional land use and transportation plans.
-The Advisory Committees are comprised primarily of local officials from the Region, providing a link to the municipalities and counties that the Advisory Committee members represent. - The Commission will seek opportunities to notify and inform the Region's population, and obtain their input.
-Outreach efforts will particularly be made to notify and inform, and obtain input from, low-income and minority populations-including the African American, Hispanic, Hmong, and Native American communities.
-Commission staff is available to provide briefings and receive comments from all interested persons, community and other groups, and units of government.
+Draft plan materials and Advisory Committee agendas, minutes, and materials will be posted as they become available - A series of four newsletters-this being the first-will be produced and distributed, including at public meetings and on the website noted above. - Public meetings will be held throughout the Region starting with those announced on the front page of this newsletter.
+Three series of meetings will be held: the first series at the initiation of the review and update of the plans; the second series will be held during the development of the regional land use plan and the initiation of consideration of alternative transportation system plans; and the third series will be held following the evaluation of alternative transportation plans.

-ARTERIAL STREET AND HIGHWAY SYSTEM PLAN ELEMENT OF THE ADOPTED YEAR 2020 REGIONAL TRANSPORTATION SYSTEM PLAN^a
+ARTERIAL STREET AND HIGHWAY SYSTEM PLAN ELEMENT OF THE ADOPTED YEAR 2020 REGIONAL TRANSPORTATION SYSTEM PLANa